pierreroth64/loraboard/README.md

 npm test
 ```

-As we are not web development experts, any comment/help/PR is appreciated and we'll be happy to add your name to the AUTHORS file ;)
+As we are not web development experts, any comment/help/PR is appreciated and we'll be happy to add your name to the CONTRIBUTORS file ;)